How to work strategically with SDDs as a manager

 • Reflect on your and the employee’s development potential

-• Prepare the dialogue based on
+• Prepare the dialogue

-• the three topics for the dialogue
+• or based on the three topics for the dialogue

 • Prepare appreciative and constructive feedback regarding performance and development for the employee